umarhassan-mitodl/hst.939-spring-2008/content/pages/syllabus.md

 OCW and Class Web Sites
 -----------------------

 This OCW web site presents selected class materials cleared for open distribution under MIT OpenCourseWare's [Creative Commons](/terms/#cc) license.
-Other materials related to the subject, including more recent versions of the class, may be found at the {{% resource_link "a8e68ffd-6658-4222-8b68-4961382e3efb" "class web site" %}}.
+Other materials related to the subject, including more recent versions of the class, may be found at the [class web site](http://www.limsforum.com/courses/designing-and-sustaining-technology-innovation-for-global-health-practice-mit-hst939/).

 Course Directors
 ----------------